worktheclock/replit.github.io/misc/public-schools.md

 # Repl.it for Public Schools

 Repl.it Classroom Pro is free for Public Schools.
-Here is a non-exhaustive list of schools that fall under that category:
+Here is a non-exhaustive list of schools that fall under that category...

 * State funded K-12 schools
 * State funded colleges and universities